Hortivation/getting-started/datasource_owners/README.md

 * `Glass`
 * `Other`

-## A. Advanced - Create fuseki dataset
+## A. Advanced - Create Apache Jena Fuseki server dataset
 For more advanced users there is an `docker-compose-advanced.yaml` file that supports additional features.
-One of these features are the fuseki datasets.
+One of these features is running an Apache Jena Fuseki server dataset.
+What follows are instructions on how to set up such a dataset.

 ### A.0 Add credentials file to `docker-compose.yaml` and `docker-compose-advanced.yaml`
 Before starting to setup your fuseki dataset, make sure that you have added the path to your credentials file in the `docker-compose.yaml` file, as described in step [2.4](https://github.com/Hortivation/getting-started/edit/master/datasource_owners/README.md#24-edit-the-docker-composeyaml-file-to-include-the-path-to-your-credentials-file).
 Furthermore, also add the same path to the `docker-compose-advanced.yaml` file.